KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/pox/09-pox-routing/README.md

 INFO:max_throughput_routing:  ->  switch ([1], '72-7b-f3-68-4e-4c') removed flow from 10.0.0.13 to 10.0.0.11
 ```

 There will be another printing with the flow of the different switches.
-It will be one be as follow:
+It will be one be as follows:

 ```
 switch [1] has 0 bytes and 0 flows
 switch [3] has 0 bytes and 0 flows